Making an Album Cover - Adrian Bellue's "Steppes"

 No sunlight?
 No problem!
 Photo by: Karen Hutton

 Moving on from lighting, the final step in the process was to capture Adrian's surroundings in a way that would further compliment his peaceful, calm demeanor.
-Without moving my camera or the tripod, I exposed for the sky and captured some photographs at a fast shutter speed.
+Without moving my camera or the tripod, I exposed for the sky and captured some shots with a fast shutter speed.
 This froze the clouds in place and also helped maintain their rich, bright colors against the darker cobalt blues.
-Then I took long exposures for the water (about 5 seconds) which allowed the waves to blur and become more smooth and tranquil.
+Then I took long exposures for the water (about 5 seconds each) which allowed the waves to blur and become more smooth and tranquil.
 Later when I returned home I photo-shopped all three of the photos together.

 The final photograph, which would later be printed on the album cover.

-After the final shutter click Adrian and I looked at each other and just smiled.
-We could feel the artistic fusion, and somehow - despite all of the misfortune that we had just dealt with - we had self generated and bottled our own lightning.
+After the final shutter click Adrian and I just looked at each other and smiled.
+We could feel the artistic fusion, and somehow - despite all of the misfortune that we had just dealt with - we had self generated and bottled the ultimate lightning.

-There was still a modest amount of sunlight left, so we hurried back to shore and decided to continue the shoot.
+There was still a modest amount of twilight left, so we hurried back to shore and decided to continue until the light ran out.
 Adrian moved his performance to the top of some large rocks and I captured some silhouette photos as he played his encore.

 As I mentioned at the beginning of this blog: determination can really pay off.
-Creativity, attention to detail, technical understanding, and geniality are also insanely important traits for an artist, but if you don't have the will to push though the most challenging and unfortunate of situations first then those other qualities will never have the chance to shine through.
-In today's artistic industry I think this is tested now more than ever.
-So in short, keep up the pace, show your courage, and don't give up!
+Creativity, attention to detail and technical understanding are also insanely important traits for an artist, but if you don't have the will to push though the most challenging and unfortunate of situations first then those other qualities will never shine through.
+Keep working hard, keep your motivation high, and don't let anything stop you.

 Don't forget to check out Adrian's outstanding album!
 I think you'll all love it!